hectoxor/qwr/econ1220/gdp.md

 X (Exports): Value of goods produced domestically but sold abroad

 M (Imports): Value of goods produced abroad but purchased domestically

+# Understanding GDP in Macroeconomics

+## What is GDP?

+**Gross Domestic Product (GDP)** is the total market value of all final goods and services produced within a country's borders during a specific time period (usually a year or quarter).
+It's the primary measure of a nation's economic output and health.

+## The Three Approaches to Calculating GDP

+### 1. Expenditure Approach
+GDP = C + I + G + (X - M)

+- **C (Consumption)**: Household spending on goods and services
+- **I (Investment)**: Business spending on capital goods, inventory, and construction
+- **G (Government)**: Government spending on goods and services
+- **X (Exports)**: Value of goods produced domestically but sold abroad
+- **M (Imports)**: Value of goods produced abroad but purchased domestically

+### 2. Income Approach
+GDP = Wages + Rent + Interest + Profit + Indirect Taxes + Depreciation + Net Foreign Factor Income

+This measures GDP by adding up all the income earned from producing goods and services.

+### 3. Production (Output) Approach
+GDP = Total Value of Goods and Services - Intermediate Goods

+This measures GDP by calculating the value added at each stage of production.

+## Key GDP Concepts for AP Macroeconomics

+### Nominal vs. Real GDP
+- **Nominal GDP**: GDP measured at current market prices
+- **Real GDP**: GDP adjusted for inflation (using a base year's prices)

+### GDP Deflator
+- Formula: (Nominal GDP ÷ Real GDP) × 100
+- Measures inflation across all goods and services in an economy

+### GDP Per Capita
+- GDP divided by population
+- Measures standard of living

+## What GDP Does and Doesn't Measure

+### Does Measure:
+- Market production
+- National output/income
+- Economic growth

+### Doesn't Measure:
+- Underground economy
+- Non-market activities (household work)
+- Quality of life/happiness
+- Income distribution
+- Environmental impacts

+## GDP and the Business Cycle

+GDP helps identify the phases of business cycles:
+- **Expansion**: Rising GDP
+- **Peak**: Highest point of GDP
+- **Contraction/Recession**: Falling GDP (recession = two consecutive quarters of negative growth)
+- **Trough**: Lowest point of GDP

+Understanding GDP is crucial for analyzing economic health, comparing economies, and formulating economic policy—all key topics on the AP Macroeconomics exam.